 The Castaneda is about one mile east of the Plaza Hotel and ‘Old Town Las Vegas’.
 The entire area around the Castaneda is a registered historic district.
 Most buildings here were constructed in the late 1800’s.
 The Santa Fe Railway replaced the Santa Fe Trail as the way goods traveled to and from the Southwest so many prominent merchants built warehouses here.

 The new hotel was so successful that in 1902 the AT&SF built the Alvarado Hotel in Albuquerque – based on the design of the Castaneda.
 The Alvarado was torn down in 1970, an act of destruction so terrible it sparked the historic preservation movement in New Mexico.
 But the Castaneda survived, mostly abandoned and crumbling, for seventy years.

 To further develop tourism in the region the Fred Harvey company developed the ‘Indian Detours’.
 Luxury touring cars and vans (called ‘Harvey Cars’) with drivers and guides took intrepid travelers between the Castañeda, La Fonda Hotel in Santa Fe, La Posada in Winslow, and El Tovar at south rim of the Grand Canyon – and many places of interest in between.

-All of these hotels were a Harvey House.
-Visitors to a Harvey House in New Mexico would also be offered authentic Indian products such as jewelry and pottery.
-Because the railroad and Fred Harvey were at the very forefront of American southwest travel, their names became a real part of the southwest.
+Visitors to a Harvey House would also be offered authentic Indian products such as jewelry and pottery.
+Ultimately Fred Harvey became the biggest purveyor of native arts and crafts in the Southwest.

-Visit our facebook page to get the latest news about the Castaneda Hotel.
+Visit our facebook page or our construction blog: hotelcastaneda.blog to get the latest news about the Castaneda.